rajinder-yadav/dm-css/README.md

 ![mental model](./images/mnemonix-box.png)

-For each Style-Notation category, its mnemonic (lable) will be listed.
-This will help with early retention, and over general use of a few times the Style-Notation will become muscle memory.
+For each Style-Notation category, its mnemonic (key) will be listed.
+This will help with early retention, and over general use the Style-Notation will become muscle memory.

 ### Sacred Seven

 Dyno Might CSS adhears to the "__Sacred Seven__" when it comes to value ranges.
+Almost all values range from 0 to 7.
 A value of zero "0", is used to reset or clear the style.

 ## Box Model